MasoniteFramework/docs/creating-packages.md

     $ craft testpackage:install

+Remember our Service Provider added the command automatically to craft.

-Again, not all packages will need to be installed.
-Only packages that need to scaffold the project.
-You will know if a package needs to be published by reading the packages install documentation.
+Again, not all packages will need to be installed or even need commands.
+Only packages that need to scaffold the project or something similar need one.
+This should be a judgment call on the package author instead of a requirement.

+You will know if a package needs to be installed by reading the packages install documentation that is written by the package authors.

 ## Helper Functions

-These helper functions are used inside the `boot` function and are only needed when you need your package to be published.
+These helper functions are used inside the install commands or anywhere else in your package where you need to scaffold a Masonite project.

 The `location` specified as parameters here are absolute path locations.
 You can achieve this by using the `package_directory` variable in your `integration.py` file.